mary-tkachenko/dixit_blog/README.md

 <p>Fullstack blog website inspired by <a href="https://en.wikipedia.org/wiki/Dixit_(card_game)">Dixit Game</a>.</p>

 <p><strong> About </strong></p>
-<p>The main idea of the blog is the imaginationa and ability to describe your inner world with visual power.
+<p>The main idea of the blog is the imagination and ability to describe your inner world with visual power.
 Blog looks like picture, moodboard, photo gallery – any type of combination of images user can create.
 Behind every visual (photo, image, gif) ther is a post.
 User uploads a post and uses a picture like a representation.
 So his blog friend will see first an image, wondering and gaining thoughts about it and than — can read the actual post.</p>

 </br>